dperandones/vera/README.md

-# Vera — Aesthetic Exploration Assistant
+# Vera — Exploration Assistant

-Vera is a conversational AI agent built for a medical aesthetics platform.
+Vera is a conversational AI agent built for a cosmetic surgeries platform.
 It guides users from their initial doubt to finding the right treatment and specialist, without replacing the doctor-patient relationship.

 ## What Vera does